Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/topic.md

 - Is categorized by kind and type,
 - Has a set of factors,
-- Attached into a data source.
+- Attached into a data source
+- In RDS, topic equates table,
+- In NoSQL, topic equates document.

 And

 - All data are stored in topics,
-- Pipelines run on topics,
+- Pipelines are run on topics,
 - Subjects, datasets, reports are built based on topics.

 :::tip